Shanty Bass Logo

 Josh

-About: Every group needs a Scotsman, and Josh provides the musical ability and general bulk of several.
-A current Cornish Pirates back row and coach of Falmouth Eagles, Josh spends many a long bus trip and car journey belting out the classics much to the delight of those around him.
+Every group needs a Scotsman, and Josh provides the musical ability and general bulk of several.
+A current Cornish Pirates back-row and coach of Falmouth Eagles, Josh spends many a long bus trip and car journey belting out the classics, much to the delight of those around him.
 A dab hand on both ukulele and guitar and an authentic undertone in the Mingulay Boat Song.

 Likes: Country music, Irn-Bru, Buckfast